rikdoclo/rikdoclo/README.md

 - 👋 Hi, I’m @rikdoclo
-- 👀 I’m interested in Technology, Design Thinking & Innovation
+- 👀 I’m interested in Technology, Innovation & Advanced Facilitation
 - 🌱 I’m currently learning NodeJS, HTML5, Bootstrap5, Express, EJS, GraphQL, AWS AppSync, Elastic BeanStalk,
 - 💞️ I’m looking to collaborate on everything that can be of any interest
 - 📫 How to reach me rik.doclo@gmail.com